brevzin/cpp_proposals/2287_designated_base/designated-base.md

 # Revision History

+[@P2287R1] proposed a novel way of naming base classes, as well as a way for naming indirect non-static data members.
+This revision _only_ supports naming direct or indirect non-static data members, with no mechanism to name base classes.
+Basically only what Matthias suggested.

 [@P2287R0] proposed a single syntax for a _designated-initializer_ that identifies a base class.
 Based on a reflector suggestion from Matthias Stearn, this revision extends the syntax to allow the brace-elision version of _designated-initializer_: allow naming indirect non-static data members as well.
 Also actually correctly targeting EWG this time.

 # Introduction

 [@P0017R1] extended aggregates to allow an aggregate to have a base class. [@P0329R4] gave us designated initializers, which allow for much more expressive and functional initialization of aggregates.
 However, the two do not mix: a designated initializer can currently only refer to a direct non-static data members.
 This means that if I have a type like:

+::: bq
 ```cpp
 struct A {
     int a;